evanfwelch/production-feature-engineering/PITCHME.md

 - isolate your API calls |
 - think about history... |
 - and the history of history... |
-- user parameter injection |
+- use parameter injection |
 - think about the velocity of the data |

 Note: there are some considerations to querying more repeatable... whether api or SQL